 A good 50-minute indoor cycling session can burn up to 700 calories and help get rid of body fat and get slim much quicker than traditional exercise bikes.

 The truth that you probably haven’t been told about spin bike is that they are not the best fitness equipment to build upper body muscles.

 When cycling indoors, most of the effort goes to your leg muscles.
 Although you burn body fat from head to the toe, you are not going to build muscles on your arms or back.

 In fact, most online spin classes have a mix off and on the bike workouts.
 That means after you are done spinning on the bike, you will get off the bike and work with weights to build your upper body muscles.

 Spinning is great for heart but it’s a high intensity workout, at least that’s what the bike is built for.
 So, if you think your heart can handle this type of exercise get yourself one of the best magnetic spin bikes that are available on the market.

 But if you have any type of heart problem or breathing issues, I would suggest you to consider using an upright exercise bike until you get ready for spinning workout.
 Upright exercise stationary bikes have less-impact and they are more comfortable to use.

-Unfortunately most spin bikes don’t come with accurate pulse heart rate monitor which you would usually see on treadmills and elliptical machines.
-Plus, lack of console on many indoor cycling bikes makes tracking metrics like heart rate difficult.
+Unfortunately, most spin bikes don’t come with an accurate pulse heart rate monitor which you would usually see on treadmills and elliptical machines.
+Plus, lack of a console on many indoor cycling bikes makes tracking metrics like heart rate difficult.